-Many thanks to Marsha Stringer and her research mentors, whose husband’s family are direct descendants of this sub-branch, and Amy Teel, for their help in constructing this pedigree.
+Many thanks to Marsha Stringer and her research mentors, whose husband’s family are direct descendants of this sub-branch, and Amy Teel and Julia, for their help in constructing this pedigree.

 - Houghton Regis Anstees Overview